expo/expo/docs/pages/workflow/expo-cli.md

 #### Compiling iOS

-An iOS app can have multiple "schemes" for things like App Clips, WatchOS apps, Safari Extensions, and so on.
+An iOS app can have multiple "schemes" for things like App Clips, watchOS apps, Safari Extensions, and so on.
 By default, `expo run:ios` will choose the scheme for your application.
 You can pick a custom scheme with the `--scheme <my-scheme>` argument.
 If you pass in the `--scheme` alone, then you will be prompted to choose a scheme from the list of available options in your Xcode project.

 The scheme you select can filter out which `--device` options show up in the selection prompt, for example, selecting an Apple TV scheme will only show available Apple TV devices.